Haddocks' Eyes

 "Haddocks' Eyes" is an example used to elaborate on the symbolic status of the concept of "name": a name as identification marker may be assigned to anything, including another name, thus introducing different levels of symbolization.
 It has been discussed in several works on logic and philosophy.

-Naming
+Haddocks' Eyes

 The White Knight explains to Alice a confusing nomenclature for the song.